-Content was definitely PG-13, however at times it became borderline R merely for it's disturbing nature.
-Why do I keep saying disturbing and why does the MPAA describe it as "for mature thematic elements including some disturbing violent content, and for a crude sexual reference?"
-Well, there the mere fact so many people die in the train wreck, the fact Elijah is so "breakable," and some of the visions David has fall under the disturbing category.
-The following may give a tiny bit away of the plot, but it's necessary to let you know what's in the movie... at some point David learns, as he works as a security guard, that when people touch him he can see sins and crimes they've committed.
-So, for instance, we see a man walk up to another man's door, tell him he likes his house and wants to come in, and ends up killing the owner of the house (we don't see it, just see him lying dead) and tying up his two daughters and wife.
+The content of the film was definitely PG-13, however, its disturbing nature at times definitely pushes the envelope by way of its more mature themes.
+The following may give a tiny bit away of the plot, but it's necessary to let you know what's in the movie... at some point, David Dunn (played by Bruce Willis), learns, as he works as a security guard, that when people touch him, he can see sins and crimes they've committed.
+For instance, we see a man walk up to another man's door, tell him he likes his house and wants to come in, and ends up killing said owner of the house (we don't see it, just see him lying dead) and tying up his two daughters and wife.
 This is the peak of its disturbing nature.
 We also see a vision of a young girl passed out on a bed and a boy commenting on her drinking too much.
-We then see him close the door to the room and the vision ends, hinting that the girl was 'taken advantage of.'
-These events make for an eerier setting and add to what is going on with David, but they are clearly unsettling at the least.
-Although not graphic in nature, they are unsuitable for younger audiences and may be too much for Christian eyes as well.
+We then see him close the door to the room and the vision ends, hinting that the girl was taken advantage of.
+These events make for an eerier setting and add to what is going on with David, but they are clearly unsettling to say the least.
+Although not graphic in nature, they are unsuitable for younger audiences and may be too much for Christian viewers as well.
 With that laid out, the film only has a few other objectionable moments.
-Blood/gore is kept to a thankfully small minimum to where we see a covered up body blurred out in the foreground of a hospital setting while a doctor is talking to David, and we see the sheets breathing body slowly get red with blood.
-Although blurred out to an extent, it is still pretty gross.
+Blood/gore is kept to thankfully a minimum to where we see a covered up body blurred out in the foreground of a hospital setting while a doctor is talking to David, and we see the sheets on breathing body slowly get soaked red with blood.
+Although blurred out to an extent, it is still pretty intense.
 Also, we see the wrists of some people bound that are a little bloody.
-Language is reduced to 1 "s" word and a few other lesser ones, however, there are several uses of blasphemy that were highly unnecessary and as a result, rather offensive.
-Sexual content is only used for one lewd comment (meant to be funny), and the incident mentioned above which hints at rape but nothing is seen or heard at all.
+Language is kept to 1 "S" word and a few other lesser ones, however, there are several uses of blasphemy that were highly unnecessary.
+Sexual content only exists in the form of one lewd comment (meant to be funny), and the incident mentioned above which hints at rape but nothing is seen or heard at all.

-What could possibly be good about this movie?
-From the over-all film aspect of the movie, it is highly creative and inventive and something completely different than I've ever seen.
-Although completely strange and 'wacky,' it's an incredibly well-done story.
+So what are the good aspects of the movie?
+It is a highly creative and inventive storyline, and something completely different than I've ever seen.
+Although completely strange and unusual at first, it's an incredibly well-done story.
 I would carefully go over what is here and what is listed below in the summary before deciding to see this film.
-I certainly found it unsuitable for anyone younger than late high school (at least), but will be unsuitable for some adults as well.
+I certainly found it unsuitable for anyone younger than late high school (at least), but it will be unsuitable for some adults as well.

 Disclaimer: All reviews are based solely on the opinions of the reviewer.
 Most reviews are rated on how the reviewer enjoyed the film overall, not exclusively on content.
 However, if the content really affects the reviewer's opinion and experience of the film, it will definitely affect the reviewer's overall rating.